 Various people have sought to communicate the text of the original 12 principles of the ecosystem approach in ways that are easier to understand and apply.

-The 2016, Scottish Natural Heritage published an evaluation framework for applying the ecosystem approach containing the following simplified summary of the 12 principles:
+In 2016, Scottish Natural Heritage published an evaluation framework for applying the ecosystem approach containing the following simplified summary of the 12 principles:

 1 We are all in the same boat